 Ways to get staff buy-in

 When things feel chaotic, people naturally turn to their leaders for guidance.
-If you’re in a leadership position at the salon, you’ve probably experienced this first hand when COVID-19 first hit, and businesses were forced to close to help fight the spread of the virus.
+If you work in salon management, you’ve probably experienced this first hand when COVID-19 first hit, and businesses were forced to close to help fight the spread of the virus.
 However, now that salons have reopened under strict government guidelines, getting staff to get behind new procedures again, can prove a bit trickier than it usually would have been pre-COVID.
 That’s why clear, communicated expectations are crucial right now.

 That, along with showing both empathy and gratitude for their collaboration in the process.